deluf/deluf.github.io/content/2025/image-processing.md

 > **Introduction**

-In this project, I implemented a digital circuit capable of performing a fundamental image-processing task: **combining adjacent pixels with different weights**.
+In this project, I implemented a digital circuit capable of performing a common image-processing task: **combining adjacent pixels with different weights**.

 {{< space 40 >}}